RefurbishedCommodore/Peripherals/Disk Drives/Commodore Clone/Excelerator Plus/Ser. No. OC76006299/README.md

 # Initial testing

-Initial testing of the 1541 floppy drive is performed about midway through the disassembly and after some initial cleaning of the PCB and the R/W head.
+Initial testing of the Excelerator floppy drive is performed about midway through the disassembly and after some initial cleaning of the PCB and the R/W head.
 This is done to assess the condition of the floppy drive and use this information as input for the refurbishment process.

 Below is a table showing the results of this initial testing.